Azure/AzOps/docs/wiki/AzOps-Extended-Child-Resources-Pull.md

     ![Setting file](./Media/ExtendedChildResources/settingfile.PNG)

-- Step 2 - Set the value to `FALSE` for `Core.SkipExtendedChildResourcesDiscovery` parameters.
+- Step 2 - Set the value to `false` for `Core.SkipExtendedChildResourcesDiscovery` parameters.

 - Step 3 - Trigger the pull to fetch the fresh data of existing Azure environment.
 Navigate to Actions and run `AzOps - Pull`